mplattu/haddock/README.md

  1. Add the sensor definition for this particular board.
  1. Repeat the sensor confiruration step for each board.

-## Updating code OTA using nginx
+## Updating code OTA using httpd

 The OTA setting is very straightforward.
-The main loop of the sensor tries to retrieve new binary from the nginx server.
+The main loop of the sensor tries to retrieve new binary from the httpd server.
 If the file is found it is treated as a new binary and installed to the ESP8266 sensor.

 To update client code: